adam2am/language-tools-with-civet/packages/svelte2tsx/src/svelte2tsx/svelte2tsxRefactor.md

 1. Discovered and fixed an initial bug where identical generated columns caused valid sourcemap segments to be skipped.
 2. Identified how `source-map`'s `SourceMapGenerator` optimizes V3 `mappings`, collapsing adjacent character mappings into single segments at token starts.
 3. Updated tests to use `SourceMapConsumer.LEAST_UPPER_BOUND` bias and adjusted expectations to align with practical V3 behavior, ensuring accurate mappings for identifiers, parameters, and string literals.
-4. Validated that while Civet's internal `lines` format offers per-character precision, the standard V3 map reliably locates token starts—sufficient for hover and go-to-definition features.
+4. Validated that while Civet's internal `lines` format offers per-character granularity, the standard V3 map reliably locates token starts—sufficient for hover and go-to-definition features.
 5. Confirmed `normalizeCivetMap` correctly handles line offsets, script indentation, segment sorting, and edge-case mappings across all test scenarios.

 These findings underscore the trade-off between raw per-character granularity and V3 map compactness, and establish confidence in our current normalization approach.